-In Jerome Bertram's recent article about the reuse of slabs to hold brasses for a second or sometimes third time (Bulletin 138, (June 2018), pp.749-51) reminded me of an unusual indent in the north aisle of the church dedicated to St. Edmund King and Martyr at Southwold, Suffolk.1
+Jerome Bertram's recent article about the reuse of slabs to hold brasses for a second or sometimes third time reminded me of an unusual indent in the north aisle of the church dedicated to St. Edmund, King and Martyr, at Southwold.

-On an ordinary Purbeck marble slab (measuring 858 x 2105 mm) and lying east/west is the worn indent of the upper half of a shroud brass (585 x 180 mm).
+On a slab of ordinary Purbeck marble (measuring 858 x 2105 mm) and lying east/west is the worn indent of the upper half of a shroud brass (585 x 180 mm).
 What is not easy to explain is why it has been placed in such a position.
 The indent is 480 mm from the sinister edge of the slab, a position acceptable if a further figure or devices were going to form part of the composition.
 Even more curious is that the shroud lacks a bottom half or an inscription.
 The slab has at some date been trimmed after the indent had been cut.
 In the indent can be seen both rivets and empty plugs that would have been used for fixing.

 The positioning of the shroud on the slab could be explained as it being an apprentice piece that for some reason went wrong with the result that the slab had to be scrapped, leaving it to be used as paving.
 But the curiosity of the slab does not end there.
 In the lower dexter corner is what appears to be the worn indent of a figure kneeling before a prie-dieu (350 x 130 mm) with a single rivet.
 This means that the size of the slab would have been even greater than it is at present.

-Neither Thomas Garniner or David Elisha Davey who visited the church on three occasions between 1806 and 1823 recorded any indents.2
+Neither Gardner or Davy, who visited the church on three occasions between 1806 and 1823, recorded any indents.